How to Fix DNS Server Error?

 Normally in a server, the incoming and outgoing data’s will be monitored and controlled by the firewall in your system.
 Sometimes the firewall may block by the server due to its configuration or settings.
 So to solve this problem, just open the control panel in your system and go to windows firewall settings.

 Check whether the browser is added in the exception tab, if not click on add program and select the browser which is displayed in the list of programs.
 After selecting the browser click on OK.
 Then go to add port, in name enter HTTP and enter the port number 80.

 Also sometimes it may be due to DNS Cache Error and which can be resolved by Flush DNS.

 How to fix the DNS server error?

-To do it, Open the Command Prompt in your computer and enter “ipconfig/flushdns“.
+To do it in Windows, Open the Command Prompt in your computer and enter “ipconfig /flushdns“.
 Also clearing the history and cookies may solve the problem.
 If the error is due to internet connectivity or the DNS Setting for the Internet Connection, then Contact the ISP and verify the details.